 I will show respect to others.
 I will not use electronic mediums to antagonize, bully, harass or stalk people.
 I will show respect for other people in my choice of websites: I will not visit sites that are degrading to others, pornographic, racist, or inappropriate.
 I will not enter other people’s private spaces or areas.
 I will broadcast messages only for educational purposes.

 I will protect others by reporting abuse and not forwarding inappropriate materials or communications.
 I will avoid unacceptable materials and conversations.

 I will request permission to use copyrighted or otherwise protected materials.
 I will suitably city all use of websites, books, media, etc. I will acknowledge all primary sources.
 I will validate information.
 I will use and abide by the fair use rules.

 I will request to use the software and media others produce.
 I will purchase, license and register all software of use available free and open source alternatives rather than pirating software.
 I will purchase my music and media and refrain from distributing these in a manner that violates their licenses.

 Common Sense’s free, comprehensive E-rate Toolkit at Common Sense Media

-provides you and your school community with all of the resources you need to educate your students about the three CIPA-required topics:
+provides resources to educate students about the following three CIPA-required topics:

 - appropriate online behavior,